 The preschool years.
 For my littles as preschoolers, they would get SO excited to help in any way possible.
 This meant turning over the pouring and stirring for sure.
 Turning on machines like the blender or mixer?
 Forget it, that was their job.
 This age is where I usually introduce measurements, and while they don’t always fully understand the differences, we would still say each scoop as we measure together and count as we pour into bowls and mixers.
 Things like rolling or punching dough, using cookie cutters and safely cutting (ie. bananas with a butter knife) were also introduced at this age.

-In the later elementary years, for example now that Aliyah is ten, we’re teaching how to meal plan, write out grocery lists and save on grocery shopping!
-Now, once kiddos learn to write, they want to be in charge of list write and I’ve spent many an afternoon spelling out B-R-E-A-D and A-P-P-L-E-S one letter at a time and our family has all thrown out ideas for meals for the week as I write a plan, but what I mean about this next step is actually letting my 10 year old plan and cook a meal from start to finish… and start being the recipe planning and grocery list making.
-She’s been SO excited about this next step, and in light of shows like Master Chef Junior and the like, we’re seeing an increase in an interest in the kitchen during those young years.
-Or, maybe I should say, and increase in parents allowing kids to be more involved in the kitchen, because I think kids have always wanted to… at least mine have.
+In the later elementary years, for example, now that Aliyah is ten, we’re teaching how to meal plan, write out grocery lists and save on grocery shopping!
+Now, once kiddos learn to write, they want to be in charge of list writing and I’ve spent many an afternoon spelling out B-R-E-A-D and A-P-P-L-E-S one letter at a time and our family has all thrown out ideas for meals for the week as I write a plan, but what I mean about this next step is actually letting my 10-year-old plan and cook a meal from start to finish… and start being the recipe planning and grocery list-making.
+She’s been SO excited about this next step, and in light of shows like Master Chef Junior and the like, we’re seeing an increase in interest in the kitchen during those young years.
+Or, maybe I should say, and increase in parents allowing kids to be more involved in the kitchen because I think kids have always wanted to… at least mine have.
 It’s the later years when they don’t want to be as involved and that’s why it’s so important to get them feeling confident, comfortable and competent in the kitchen as early on as we can!

 Together we’ll pull out the recipe books and choose a meal she things she can handle in the kitchen, not that we’ll leave her on her own, but she is the one in charge and doing the majority of the work and decision making.
 Once the meal is chosen, we’ll write out our grocery list!